 The feature is called “Chrome Duet” and can be enabled by going to Flags.
 Just search for the #enable-chrome-duet flag and activate it to display important buttons, such as home, tab switcher, search, share, and overflow menu in a bottom bar for easy one-handed use.

-9. Allow Extensions in Incognito
+18. Allow Extensions in Incognito

 Well, by default, Chrome doesn’t allow extensions to work in incognito as you don’t want any service to track you in that mode.
 However, if there is an extension that you cannot use Chrome without, there is a way to allow extensions in incognito mode.

 To do that, open the extensions manager page (“chrome://extensions/”) and then click on the “Details” button of the extension that you want to use in incognito.
 Now, find the “Allow in incognito” option and enable it by clicking on the slider button.

-10. Stop Chrome from Running Background Apps When It Is Closed
+19. Stop Chrome from Running Background Apps When It Is Closed

 Not many people know this but by default, Chrome runs all its apps in the background.
 That is not acceptable as I don’t want Chrome to run anything once I close the app.
 Thankfully, there’s a setting that you can disable to stop this from happening.

-11. Create Shortcuts for Websites You Visit Often
+20. Create Shortcuts for Websites You Visit Often

 Chrome Desktop browser allows you to create shortcuts for the websites that you want to visit.
 For example, When I type in the shortcut “xb” in my Chrome’s browser and hit enter, it opens our own website.
 To create and save these shortcuts just go to the search engine settings page on Chrome (chrome://settings/searchEngines) and click on the “Add” button next to the “Other search engine” menu.